 - Survivorship & Work

-October is breast cancer awareness month.
+Since 1985, the month of October is breast cancer has been celebrated as Breast Cancer Awareness month.
 This annual international campaign organized by major breast health charities aims to raise awareness of the disease and the value of screening and early detection and to raise money for research into breast cancer prevention, diagnosis, treatment, and cures.
-Whether you are a breast cancer patient or survivor, or an individual who has been indirectly touched by this disease, there are many ways you can show your support for this important cause.
-Here are 10 ways you can support breast cancer awareness if you are in the Portland-Vancouver area.

 If you’ve had a mammogram and were told you have dense breast tissue, you may be wondering what that means.
 While having dense breasts is normal and common, many women are left feeling uncertain regarding whether there is anything they should do differently or how it affects the risk of getting breast cancer.